amirchev/OBS-OpenLP-Lyrics-Interface/README.md

 Please offer suggestions and feature requests here or the OBS forum.
 May God bless you through this tool.

+Features in the works:
+- Align text (center, left, right, justify)
+- Option to show/hide with black screen, theme, desktop

 amirchev, with significant contributions from marcosrogers